List of Doom ports: 3DO Interactive Multiplayer

-The 3DO version was published by 3DO and developed by Art Data Interactive, with assistance from Logicware, and was released in 1996.
-It features the same level set as the Atari Jaguar version, as well as the same auto-save feature, but lacks multiplayer modes.
+The 3DO version was published by The 3DO Company and was developed by Logicware (on behalf of Art Data Interactive), and was released in 1996.
+It was based on the Atari Jaguar version and features the same level set, as well as the same auto-save feature, but lacks multiplayer modes.
 This version runs in a small screen at a low frame rate, though it includes the option to shrink the screen size further, which allows the game to run faster and smoother.
 It lacks some effects found in other versions but has an updated soundtrack that features remixed and original music.
 The Cyberdemon and Spider Mastermind are missing, though the Spectre (which is absent from the Jaguar, SNES, and 32X versions) is included.

 The 3DO version was originally a more ambitious project, intended to surpass the PC version, but after it was mired in development hell for two years, programmer Rebecca Heineman was contracted to create a basic port in ten weeks.
-According to Heineman, the CEO of Art Data Interactive had no idea of how game development worked and assured her that the project was already well underway and just needed some fine tuning.
-Heineman then found that the CEO of Art Data had grossly underestimated how much work it would actually take to develop the game, boasting about brand new levels, enemies and weapons in the press when all he had were mock-up art assets.
+According to Heineman, the CEO of Art Data Interactive, Randy Scott, had no idea of how game development worked and assured her that the project was already well underway and just needed some fine tuning.
+Heineman then found that Scott had grossly underestimated how much work it would actually take to develop the game, boasting about brand new levels, enemies and weapons in the press when all he had were mock-up art assets.
 Heineman acquired the PC and Jaguar source code for Doom straight from id Software and created a quick-and-dirty conversion.
-Due to this tight time constraint, porting over the soundtrack was not practical, so the score was re-recorded for the port by the CEO of Art Data Interactive and his band.
+Due to this tight time constraint, porting over the soundtrack was not practical, so the score was re-recorded for the port by Scott and his band.
 Full-motion video cutscenes were also planned to take advantage of the 3DO's media streaming capabilities and increased CD-ROM storage medium, but these never came to pass.
-Heineman released some screenshots of the planned FMV cutscenes, but claims they were only stills made to lure investors.
+In 2022, Heineman released some screenshots of the planned FMV cutscenes, saying they were only stills made by Scott to lure investors.
 In December 2014, the source code for the 3DO version was released to the public under the MIT license.

 Maximum thoroughly panned this version for its lack of PAL optimization, large borders, choppy frame rate even on the smallest possible screen size, bland color palette, music which is lacking in atmosphere, and load times.
 They added that the frame rate and slowdown make the game too easy: "When large amounts of monsters arrive to beat the crap out of you, the game slows down to such an extent that you have ages to line up your shots and fire."
 With their only praise being for the intuitive and effective control configuration, they gave it one out of five stars.
 GamePro called it "the worst console version of Doom so far", chiefly due to the choppy frame rate.